 However, many contractors have to backfill in just a few days.
 In that case, use the usual exterior waterproofing coating and later, apply RadonSeal at least on the inside of the walls.
 Although this will not protect the outer layer of concrete against water, it will still waterproof the walls.

-INTERIOR DRAINAGE GUTTERS ($3,000–$5,000) – "Dam-and-channel" approach where a channel system (plastic system) is glued around the perimeter of the basement floor, which will collect seeping water through foundation walls, en route to a sump pump basin.
-Why is installing drainage gutters a bad idea?
-If your looking to remodel your basement common sense would to tell you that you want to keep the water out and not allow it to seep in.
-It is impossible to frame or install walls because moisture can lead to mold and mildew problems.
-Plus, the dam-and-channel system does not address water seepage directly through the concrete floor.
+INTERIOR DRAINAGE GUTTERS ($3,000–$5,000) – A plastic channel system ("interior gutters") is glued around the perimeter of the basement floor to collect water seeping through the foundation walls and to take it to a sump pump basin.
+Why is installing plastic channels a bad idea?
+If you are planning to remodel your basement, common sense would tell you that water should be kept out and not allowed to seep in.
+It would be impossible to frame and finish the walls because water sitting in the channels behind the drywall would lead to mold and mildew problems.
+Moreover, the channel system does not address water seeping directly through the concrete floor.

-EXTERIOR SOLUTION ($13,000+) – Excavating the earth (and landscaping) next to the foundation, laying gravel, installing perimeter drains, removing old tar from foundation walls, sealing the concrete, applying a polymer waterproofing membrane, backfilling, and finally, re-landscaping.
+EXTERIOR FOOTING DRAINS ($13,000–$20,000) – Excavating the earth next to the foundation walls, laying gravel, installing perimeter drains, removing old tar from foundation walls, sealing the concrete, applying a polymer waterproofing membrane, backfilling, and finally, re-landscaping.
 Whew!

-FRENCH DRAIN ($6,000) – To install a French Drain, the perimeter of the slab must be jackhammered (forming a trench), followed by laying a perforated pipe over a stone bed.
-The trench will lead the water to a sump basin, and the concrete is filled back in.
-The french drain method also leaves a gap at the floor-to-wall joint that allows water to flow down the wall and be caught by the drain.
-Not sealing these open gaps only lead to increased water vapor and harmful radon gas levels in the basement.
+INTERIOR FRENCH DRAIN ($5,000–$9,000) – The "go-to" solution of most waterproofing contractors.
+To install the French drain, the perimeter of the basement slab must be jackhammered, earth dug out to form a trench, followed by laying a perforated pipe over a stone bed.
+The pipe will drain the water from underneath the basement floor to a sump basin.
+The concrete is filled back in.
+This method does not work very well if the gravel bed is silted up and does little for seepage through basement walls.
+The French drain method leaves a gap at the floor-to-wall joint to allow water seeping through the walls to flow down to the French drain.
+These open gaps and the natural vacuum in basements cause the inflow of moisture-laden gas and radon gas from the soil.
+This leads to increased humidity and harmful radon gas levels in the basement.